Crested geckos have a wide variety of distinct colors and patterns known as “morphs.”

-These lateral stripes may also have raised, cream-colored scales, and this is not usually seen with any other morphs.
+These lateral stripes may also have raised, cream-colored scales, which are not usually seen with any other morphs.

 The stripes on the sides of the crestie may either be solid lines or broken dashes, with some resembling porthole spots.

-The lavender crested gecko morph is fairly new, only gaining popularity in recent years.
+The lavender crested gecko morph is relatively new, only gaining popularity in recent years.

 Lavender cresties do not tend to fire up in the same way as other crested geckos do.

-As a result, the lavender gecko is a pale gray or another muted color, but when they fire up, there may be a slight purplish tint visible.
+As a result, the lavender gecko is a pale gray or another muted color, but when they fire up, a slight purplish tint may be visible.

 You can learn more about why crested geckos fire up and what it means in our other post.

-Some crested gecko breeders believe the lavender morph is not a true color morph but rather a crested gecko who has never been seen firing up to a darker color.
+Some crested gecko breeders believe the lavender morph is not a valid color morph but rather a crested gecko who has never been seen firing up to a darker color.

 However, this morph continues to gain popularity among both crestie breeders and owners.

-The drippy morph has a cream pattern which appears to be dripping down the reptile’s body from the top of its back.
+The drippy morph has a cream pattern that appears to be dripping down the reptile’s body from the top of its back.